 (num)

 0 unconditional call forwarding is active

 1 some of the conditional call forwardings are active

 2 call has been forwarded

 3 Waiting call is pending

-(num)
+, (num)

+^(num)

 0 The incoming call is a forwarded call.

 5 Held call was terminated

 10 unconditional call forwarding is active

-• The URCs will be displayed only if the call concerned is a voice call.
+• URCs will be displayed only if the call concerned is a voice call, but some URCs will be displayed as well as for data calls (like "+CSSU"=0).

-9.13 AT+CUSD Supplementary service notifications
+9.14 AT+CUSD Supplementary service notifications